andykimpe1/widevine-installer/README.md

-# Widevine installer for aarch64 systems
+# Widevine installer for aarch64 and amd64 systems

 This tool will download and install Widevine systemwide for aarch64 systems.
 It performs the necessary configuration changes to make Widevine available for